Skip to content

 So, you now have a complete record of the automated test execution in SpiraTest, with the execution status of the appropriate test case and test steps updated, and a complete log of the testing activities.

-The Attachments tab of a test run contains all the screenshots, the original report and log files:
+The Attachments tab of a test run contains all screenshots, the original report, and log files:

 Attached Report